 Private loans (also known as alternative loans) can help fill the gap between the cost of education and the amount of other financial aid offered.
-However, it is best to always maximize all other resources first, including federal loans, which may have lower interest rates and better loan terms.
+However, it is best to maximize all other resources first, including federal loans, which may have lower interest rates and better loan terms.

-Federal student loans are available to most students regardless of income and provide a range of repayment options including income-based repayment plans and loan forgiveness benefits, which other education loans are not required to provide.
+Federal student loans are available to most students regardless of income and provide a range of repayment options, including income-based repayment plans and loan forgiveness benefits, which other education loans are not required to provide.

-- Loan Eligibility
+- Private Loan Eligibility

 - Look for a lender and apply for a private alternative loan directly with the lender.

 - We will hold private loan certification until you are enrolled in units for that term.
 For example, a private loan certification to cover the 2022-2023 academic year period will be on hold until the end of July 2022 (when enrollment data is available), regardless of when our office receives the certification request.